jfrNebus/Spritesheet_tool/readme_english.md

 behaviour, which will print in the canvas, the last mouse clicked sprite in the _Sprites List, each time the cursor is moved to a new location.
 This behaviour will remain till the intro key is pressed again, setting the cursor state back to red mode.

 In the top left corner of the window there's a dropdown menu.
-This menu offers the option load a new spritesheet; to clear or delete the current layer, or all the layers at onces; the option to import or export a _.txt_ file in order to save or load the work done; it allows to export the current canvas as a _.png_ file, keeping in mind that any hidden layer won't be printed; or the option to read a brief list of keyboard shortcuts.
+This menu offers the option to make a new canvas; to load a new spritesheet; to clear or delete the current layer, or all the layers at onces; the option to import or export a _.txt_ file in order to save or load the work done; it allows to export the current canvas as a _.png_ file, keeping in mind that any hidden layer won't be printed; or the option to read a brief list of keyboard shortcuts.

-Finally, in the bottom left part of the window there are buttons to control the zoom level applied to the spritesheet and to the canvas; a text field where the name of new layers will be written, or where the text generated when the option to export code has been selected will be written; and the new layer button, which will generate the new layer, setting as its name the text written in the text block, in ASCII format.
+Finally, in the bottom left part of the window there are buttons to control the zoom level applied to the spritesheet and to the canvas; a text field where the name of new layers will be written, or where the text generated will be written, when the code is exported; and the new layer button, which will generate the new layer, setting as its name the text written in the text block.

 <br>